 Researchers estimate that more than 1/3 of women* who are suffering from early pregnancy loss have a luteal phase disorder.

-In our book Making Babies: A Proven 3-Month Program for Maximum Fertility Dr. David suggested the following tests for women who think they may be suffering from luteal phase defect.
+In our book Making Babies: A Proven 3-Month Program for Maximum Fertility Dr. David suggested the following tests for people who think they may be suffering from a luteal phase defect.

 - Testing prolactin levels – elevated prolactin can lead to inadequate progesterone

 - Testing thyroid function – hypothyroidism can lead to low progesterone

 - Checking for polycystic ovarian syndrome – low progesterone levels commonly occur in people with PCOS

 If progesterone levels are low your doctor may prescribe supplemental progesterone or a follicle-stimulating drug in the follicular phase on the grounds that a strong follicular phase can lead to higher progesterone in the luteal phase.

 In Chinese medicine, we interpret the luteal phase defect as an imbalance of the whole cycle, not just the luteal phase.
 Western medicine recognizes this too which is why doctors sometimes combine intervention in the luteal phase (progesterone supplementation) with support in the follicular phase.
 The luteal phase is governed by yang energy, which develops from yin energy which is dominant in the follicular phase.
 The transformation of yin to yang happens through the movement of qi and blood at ovulation.
 An interruption in the flow at any point in the cycle can show up as a luteal phase defect.
 This is where the detective work comes in and as an acupuncturist, I try to identify the root cause of the problem as I make my Chinese diagnosis.